Tom Brooks (music producer): The 1990s

 A highlight of 1995 was the recording of Sing Out, his fourth album with Ron Kenoly.
-The album and DVD featured the ‘African Children's Choir’, a percussion parade, a song in three languages, another song with three drummers and virtuoso Paul Jackson Jr. on guitar.
+The album and DVD featured the ‘African Children's Choir’, a percussion parade, a song in three languages and Paul Jackson Jr. on guitar.
 Both the CD and DVD have been certified Gold by the RIAA.
 Brooks also arranged and produced Integrity's Christmas album, Bethlehem's Treasure that same year featuring Kelly Willard, Bob Fitts, and Lenny LeBlanc.

 In 1996, Brooks produced his fifth CD with Ron Kenoly, Welcome Home, which went on to receive a GMA Dove Award in 1997.
 He also produced Praise with Don Moen and 6 other album projects as well as touring again in Korea and South America.

 In 1997, he again teamed up with Don Moen to produce Let Your Glory Fall in Ft.
 Lauderdale FL.
 Brooks also recorded Beauty for Ashes for Crystal Lewis and performed throughout Europe and Asia.

 Brooks arranged and produced two live CDs and two concert DVDs in one night in 1998; Majesty featuring Ron Kenoly and God Is Good with Don Moen.
 The double concert was recorded at Liberty University in Lynchburg Virginia.
 He also recorded Gold for Lewis.

-Brooks brought a team of musicians to Rome, Italy in 1999 to record We Offer Praises with Ron Kenoly featuring legendary drummer Vinnie Colaiuta and the ‘Coro de Gloria’.
+Brooks brought a team of musicians to Rome, Italy in 1999 to record We Offer Praises with Ron Kenoly featuring drummer Vinnie Colaiuta and the ‘Coro de Gloria’.
 That year also marked three more projects with Don Moen, More of You Lord, En Tu Presencia in Spanish featuring Brazilian artist Aline Barros, and the re-release of Give Thanks, making it one of the largest selling Integrity albums in their history.
 The WOW Worship series was also launched that same year eventually winning a Double Platinum award for Brooks.